-Here's a third recipe for Chocolate Strawberry Shortcake because you can't have enough of a good thing.
+Here's another recipe for Chocolate Strawberry Shortcake because you can't have enough of a good thing.
 Recipe adapted from Rhoda Peacher at Hobbyfarms.com

 CHOCOLATE STRAWBERRY SHORTCAKE